jaredly/geometricart/Roadmap.md

 - exports
 Is that it?

-- [ ] zoooom for mobile
+- [x] zoooom for mobile
-- [ ] then make hit targets for mobile so big.
+- [x] then make hit targets for mobile so big.
+	- but less visible, ya know

 - [x] hover to show guides! pleasssse
 - [x] hover to show/hide overlay!